voidreader/MNP-G/MNP-G/Assets/NGUI/ReadMe - 3.9.0.txt

 -----------------
  Version History
 -----------------

+3.11.2
+- FIX: Fix for the popup list not re-opening properly in some cases with touch input.
+- FIX: Rewrote how '...' gets appended at the end of wrapped labels, fixing its functionality when sup/subscript is used in the same label.
+- FIX: Reverted the ordering of triangles for UI, making them face the -Z again.
+- FIX: Added code to NGUI's main default shaders (Unlit/Transparent Colored and Unlit/Text) to handle single pass VR.
+- FIX: Choosing to hide a side of an advanced sprite will now also hide corners on that side.
+- FIX: Small fix to how UIGrid and UITable would handle widgets with SpringPosition attached.

+3.11.1
+- NEW: Added a 'keep value' option to the popup list that will make popup values persist even after it disappears, like it used to work before the change many versions back.
+- FIX: Popup list with values defined at edit time no longer has an initial value (unless the new 'keep value' is checked).
+- FIX: Capitalized versions of bbcode keywords like [B] will now work in addition to lowercase.
+- FIX: Backwards compatibility fixes with Unity 5.3.

 3.11.0
 - NEW: It's now possible to specify a custom material on regular NGUI sprites and labels.